 See Our Blog

-Bridging loans are generally described as fast mortgage offers to solve short term liquidity problems.
+A bridging loan is generally described as a fast mortgage offer to solve short term liquidity problems.
 There are more and more bridging lenders in the market.
 Many of these lenders are backed by homogenous funding lines or fragmented capital pools, each with rigid lending criteria.
-The result is that bridging finance firms often cannot release capital quickly enough to be useful in situations that call for a bridging loan in the first place.
+The result is that bridging finance firms often cannot release capital quickly enough to be useful in situations that call for speedy bridging finance in the first place.

 There are also other barriers.
 Regulations, emotions, time pressures, competing advisers and other moving parts can influence how quickly you can get a bridging loan.
-When it comes to achieving the outcome you want in the time you have available, securing a bridging loan is a real skill and art.
+When it comes to achieving the outcome you want in the time you have available, securing speedy bridging finance is a real skill and art.

 Taking a chance on a new lender can be the fatal blow to your deal: you don't know what you don't know.
 What does that mean?
 If you are in the dark about the lender's process, if you make a false step, or you have to start the process again, you can lose valuable time.
 You also risk the lender turning down your bridging finance application.

 At Enness, we always give you two bridging finance options.
 One offer will be the price for completion next week.
 The other will be the price for completion the week after.

 You'll find that the cost for completion the week after next is often the lower of the two offers, but you need to consider the whole picture.
 You may be offered lower rates to close the week after next, but you will risk losing the deal in the meantime.
 You may choose to opt for the higher offer (completion next week) in return for the certainty of receiving the funds in time - a lot of our clients take this path.